I'm Sue Allen and I want to welcome you to Norfolk, the best and most dog friendly county in the UK....in my humble opinion!

 NONE!
 There are no charges for dogs in any of the properties and there never will be.
 We don't charge for grandparents or for children (though it's sometimes tempting....!!) so why would we charge for other members of your 'family'?

 Each property is different but you can expect to find some or all of the following.
 If you would like to find out exactly what is supplied at each property, either look at the website page or email firstname.lastname@example.org.

-- home made dog biscuits (mostly from Nero's Kitchen)
+- home made dog biscuits or treats (mostly from Nero's Kitchen)